LittleBlueGamer427/LBGs-Extensions/README.md

-a gallery (this is not a extension-format picky gallery unlike sharkpools)
+a gallery
 # do not change this read me thing in your fork
-(Note: trashwords completely removed now)
+note i stopped making extensions myself